akmurugan/eventhubs-using-aso-on-k8svc/Readme.md

 In this Demo:-

-How to set it up and use it to provision Azure Event Hubs Deploy apps to Kubernetes which use the Azure Event Hubs cluster.
+How to set it up and use it to provision Azure Event Hubs, Deploy apps to Kubernetes which use the Azure Event Hubs cluster.

                                             Azure Service Operator — manage your Azure resources with Kubernetes